GerryOnGithub/TimeKeeper/README.md

 ### Latest

-Updated task tracking to use minutes (rather than seconds) to make 'Edit' easier
+Updated task tracking to use minutes to make 'Edit' easier

 ### How To